Non-perishable food

 Non-perishable food.

-Serving the most vulnerable and ensuring no one is hungry is the top priority for our food banks.
-The COVID19 pandemic has already had a huge impact on our neighbors, friends and family in the region, and our area’s food banks are stepping up to serve those who need it the most.
+Serving the most vulnerable and ensuring no one is hungry is the top priority for our food banks and community food pantries.
+Economic strains can have a huge impact on our neighbors, friends, and family, and these organizations work hard to serve those who need it the most.

 Partnering with Birch Community Services